brycewray/hugo-site/content/posts/2023/08/distro-dancing-amid-some-linux-drama.md

 - 2023-08-24-0953CDT_neofetch_Arch_iMac_1528x814.png
 ---

-In "[New life for the old Mac with Linux](/posts/2023/08/new-life-old-mac-linux/)," I told how a Linux installation had enabled me to repurpose my [recently-cast-aside](/posts/2023/07/making-good-move/) 2017 iMac for things like playing games on [Steam](https://store.steampowered.com/).
+In "[New life for the old Mac with Linux](/posts/2023/08/new-life-old-mac-linux/)," I told how a Linux installation had enabled me to repurpose my [recently cast-aside](/posts/2023/07/making-good-move/) 2017 iMac for things like playing games on [Steam](https://store.steampowered.com/).
 The Linux distribution on which I'd settled was [Fedora](https://fedoraproject.org), chiefly because it was the first distro I managed to adapt successfully to handle the iMac's sound system.

 However, that was before I'd delved very deeply into the Linux world's ongoing angst over recent actions by Fedora's parent, the [IBM](https://ibm.com)-owned [Red Hat](https://redhat.com).
 After that came a few days of my *own* angst in the form of repeated distro-dancing --- from which I now have adopted what may be a **B**e**T**ter **W**ay.
 (Hint, hint.)